ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-authentication-brute-force-account-compromise-investigation/README.md

 The analysis focuses on reconstructing attacker behavior using application-layer authentication logs and HTTP request metadata to identify how accounts were enumerated, how credentials were abused, and how insecure credential handling within application logs contributed to successful compromise.

-The investigation demonstrates how an analyst:
-- Identifies automated authentication abuse using source IP and request frequency
-- Differentiates enumeration activity from targeted credential attacks
-- Confirms account compromise using authentication success patterns
-- Detects credential reuse from secondary sources
-- Identifies insecure logging practices that expose sensitive credentials

 > 👉 **Follow the investigation walkthrough first**
-Begin with `investigation-walkthrough.md` inside an investigation folder to see how I identified, pivoted on, and validated evidence step by step.
+Begin with `investigation-walkthrough.md` inside this investigation folder to see how I identified, pivoted on, and validated evidence step by step.

 > 👉 **Review findings and conclusions**
 Move to the `case-report.md` and `incident-summary.md` to understand what happened, what was confirmed, and why it mattered — from both technical and high-level perspectives.